 While we don’t recommend Testoprime, we would recommend that consumers intent on purchasing this product do so through the manufacturer’s website and not on Amazon.

 Often, when brands don’t sell on Amazon, other companies will sell products under the same name.
 This is an entirely unethical practice that Amazon should ban because it’s unsafe for consumers.

 This appears to be the case with Testoprime.
-They don’t appear to sell on Amazon, and so there are other brands selling products on Amazon called “Testoprime” with totally different ingredients.
-One of the top “Testoprime” products is sold by a brand named “S.O.
-Labs” which is clearly a different manufacturer from Testoprime.
+The brand doesn't appear to sell on major online retailers like Amazon or GNC, and so there are other brands selling products on Amazon called “Testoprime” with totally different ingredients.
+One of the top “Testoprime” products is sold by a brand named “Fyvus” which is designed to have a similar coloration to Testoprime but has different ingredients:

 Real User Reviews Testoprime

 One of the most popular reviews of Testoprime is from a YouTube creator called “Male Supplement Reviews.”
 Their review of the supplement is favorable, and they claim that Testoprime is effectively formulated:

 Interested consumers can check out Bulletproof Magnesium at this link to the product page on the brand's official website.

 Illuminate Labs Panax Ginseng Extract is an herbal libido enhancer, and Panax ginseng was shown in a medical review published in the Spermatogenesis journal to increase sex drive in men when taken daily.